What is an Accessible Document?

 Ensure all meaningful images shared within the document contain alt text descriptions.

-• Recall, alt text descriptions are crucial to ensuring that users with visual impairments can understand what your images are about
+• Recall, alt text descriptions are crucial to ensuring that users with visual impairments understand what your image contains

-• If an image in your document does not add value or is purely for decorative purposes, mark it as decorative so that screen reader users can disregard it
+• If an image in your document does not add value or is purely for decorative purposes, it can be marked as decorative* so that screen reader users can disregard it

 • Impacts visually-impaired users